- 11.5 - Released in 2012

 Partitioning is a method of taking large tables and indexes and splitting them into smaller, more manageable pieces.

-You have just compiled a PL/SQL package but got errors, how would you view the errors?
+package but got errors, how would you view the errors?

 SHOW ERRORS